abe-winter/automigrate/README.md

 ## Features

-* operate on `*.sql` files (i.e. files with `create table`, `create index`, and possibly `insert` stmts)
+* operate on `*.sql` files (i.e. files with `create table` and `create index` statements)
-* operate on git -- meaning that it knows the git version of the last applied migration and can diff vs
+* operate on git -- meaning that it tracks the git version of applied migration and can create a SQL migration given two git refs
+* store history of applied migrations in sql in `automigrate_meta` table
 * **doesn't** inspect live SQL schemas (yet -- but we should at minimum do this to check that the target db is as expected)
-* store history of applied migrations in sql in some kind of meta table

 ## What does & doesn't work

 * Adding tables, indexes and columns should mostly work
 * modifying primary keys doesn't work
 * modifying column types doesn't work (even something inoccuous like a default)
-* You can skip a diff, skip errors for a diff, or override a diff by ...
+* For diffs that are erroring, you can override with a [.manualmig.yml file](./.manualmig.yml)
-* be careful with using unescaped keywords as names (i.e. a table named table) -- you'll likely confuse the parser even if your sql engine allows it
+* Be careful with using unescaped keywords as names (i.e. a table named table) -- you'll likely confuse the parser even where your sql engine allows it
-* migrations meta tables are created by first run and upated by migrations, but you need to manually query them to know the last-applied migration (todo: what's the query?)
-* this hasn't been tested on a wide range of syntax (i.e. arrays / json)
+* This hasn't been tested on a wide range of syntax (i.e. arrays / json)
-* What happens when metadata schema changes?
 * Not sure if capitalized SQL keywords are supported (todo add tests)
 * Arbitrary whitespace changes -- probably not (todo add tests)
-* Huge schema files larger than memory, i.e. likely containing big inserts -- not supported yet

-## Manually overriding migrations

-In cases where the tool generates a migration you don't like, you can use a `.manual-automigrate.py` file in the working directory to override changes and suppress errors.

-The format of this file is ...

-The override key is `(sha, type, tablename, item_name)` and will be output with migration errors and in verbose mode.

-Manual changes are logged in the meta tables so you can inspect the history in a pinch.

 ## Vs other tools